Groove to gypsy jazz tunes while sipping bottomless Hendrick’s Gin and tonics ...

 3 Wherry Road | Muizenberg | Cape Town | +27 (0) 21 788 3070

-Located at both Tyger Valley Centre and Somerset Mall, Build-a-Bear Workshop offers a one-of-a-kind party experience for young’uns that are fans of all things fluffy and furry.
+Located at Tyger Valley Centre and inside Toy Kingdom Canal Walk, Build-A-Bear Workshop offers a one-of-a-kind party experience for young’uns that are fans of all things fluffy and furry.
 Guests at such bashes, which all happen in-store, each get the rare opportunity to create and personalise their own stuffed teddy for keeps in a fun and interactive environment.
 Kids are guided through various bear-making stations – ‘choose me’, ‘stuff me’, ‘fluff me’ and ‘name me’, for example – by a party coordinator, who will also keep the little tykes entertained with amusing activities and games (your classics, like musical chairs).
-Parents should bring their own snacks, birthday cakes and party favours, but the venue does provide the special little boy or girl of the hour with a unique gift (a bear signed by all the guests at the bash) and a photograph of the whole celebration.
+The store does not have catering options, however parents may bring a birthday cake and party favours.
 A highlight of this option is that there is no fee attached to the actual venue; rather, parents are only paying for the adorable stuffed animals that each guest gets to take home.
 What’s more, moms and pops can control how much they spend by setting a budget that determines which bears little ones get to make and whether or not they can embellish them in cute mini garments and accessories.
 A minimum of six children is required to schedule a party.

 Tyger Valley Centre | C/o Bill Bezuidenhout and Willie van Schoor roads | Bellville | Cape Town | +27 (0) 21 914 3719